Tyrosinaemia type I

 Summary

-Tyrosinaemia type I is a genetic, metabolic condition where the body is unable to break down tyrosine due to genetic changes (variants) in the FAH gene.
-Tyrosine is an amino acid that is a building block for most proteins.
-These genetic changes in the FAH gene result in a lack of an enzyme called fumarylacetoacetate hydrolase (FAH), which is normally involved in breaking down tyrosine.
-This leads to a build up of tyrosine that can cause damage to the liver, kidney and central nervous system.
+Tyrosinaemia type I is a genetic, metabolic condition in which the body is unable to properly break down tyrosine due to genetic changes (variants) in the FAH gene.
+Tyrosine is an amino acid that is a building block for many proteins.1 The FAH gene produces an enzyme called fumarylacetoacetate hydrolase (FAH), which is involved in the final step of breaking down tyrosine.2,3 The breakdown of tyrosine is a multistep process.
+In tyrosinaemia type I, there is low or no FAH activity, resulting in a build up of tyrosine metabolites that can cause damage to the liver, kidney and central nervous system.
+This can lead to serious complications if untreated.4

 Synonyms and Classifications

-Synonyms: hereditary tyrosinaemia (type 1); HT1; fah deficiency; fumarylacetoacetase deficiency; fumarylacetoacetate hydrolase deficiency; hepatorenal tyrosinemia; type I tyrosinemia
+Synonyms: hereditary tyrosinaemia (type 1); HT1; fah deficiency; fumarylacetoacetase deficiency; fumarylacetoacetate hydrolase deficiency; hepatorenal tyrosinemia; type I tyrosinemia2,5

 Universal rare disease classifications provide a common language for recording, reporting and monitoring diseases.
 Please visit the Rare Disease Classifications page for more information about these internationally recognised classifications.